dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/installing_and_configuring_openvpn.md

 #### Windows 10 Client Configuration

-Depending on if you unified the `ovpn` file with the crt and key files.
+Depending on if you unified the `ovpn` file with the `crt` and `key` files.
 But the client need to get the configuration files of the server.
-Not all files are some needs to be keept secret on the server side.
+Not all files are some needs to be kept secret on the server side.

 The client needs to have a few files all placed in a temp .